North Korea's Kim, the second of his line to be embalmed

 The official line is that he was born on the sacred Mount Paektu, although more likely it was in a military camp in Russia which is widely thought to have helped his father become the North's first leader at the end of World War Two.

-The body of "Eternal President" Kim Il-sung was preserved by a group of Russian embalmers after his fatal heart attack in 1994 and the initial process to preserve his body cost $1 million, with $800,000 poured into additional maintenance costs annually, according to media reports in the South.
+The body of "Eternal President" Kim Il-sung was preserved by a group of Russian embalmers after his fatal heart attack in 1994 and the initial process to preserve his body cost $1 million (638,000 pounds), with $800,000 poured into additional maintenance costs annually, according to media reports in the South.

 According to Daily NK - an internet newspaper dedicated to following North Korea - embalmers from the Scientific Research Institute for Biological Structures located in Moscow were used for the task.